visgl/deck.gl/docs/upgrade-guide.md

 For API consistency reasons these have all been renamed with the suffix `..Scale`.
 See the property table above.

+#### Removed lifecycle method: `Layer.willReceiveProps`

+This lifecycle was deprecated in v3 and is now removed in v4.
+Use `Layer.updateState` instead.

 #### updateTriggers